harsh18desai1997/ElkStackProjectONE/README.md

 ## Automated ELK Stack Deployment
 Repository for Week 13 Project of Harsh Desai

-The files in this repository were used to configure the network depicted below.
+The Files that are attached in this repository are depicted in the network diagram below.

 [Network Diagram](Diagrams/ELK_STACK_DIAGRAM.jpg)

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the [Ansible](Ansible) directory may be used to install only certain pieces of it, such as Filebeat.
+Files such as filebeat-playbook.yml, metricbeat-playbook.yml have been installed on elk server with the help of docker container in jump box privisioner vm and working in web-1 vm.

   - _[Filebeat Playbook](Ansible/filebeat-playbook.yml)_